nataraj2/MultiphaseSolverAMReX/README.md

 5. `amr.blocking_factor` is the blocking factor.
 Defines the size of the blocks.

 # Visualization
 VisIt 2.13 is the minimum version needed for visualization.
-The AMReX files cannot be read by the earlier versions of VisIt.
+The earlier versions of VisIt cannot read the AMReX output.
 In the running directory, do
 ```
 sh run_output.sh
 ```